samvloeberghs/kwerri-oss-bu/projects/ngx-seo/README.md

 ### JSON-LD modules and service

-The `JsonLdService` is a little bit more tricky compared to the `SeoSocialShareService`.
-For this to work properly you need to take advantage of some DI magic.

-We are starting from a typical Universal setup, where you have an `app.module.ts`, that is the root module for your browser bundle.
-In this module you have to import the `BrowserJsonLdModule`.
+All you need to do to start using the `JsonLdService` is inject the JsonLdModule in the root module of your application.

 ```ts
 import { NgModule } from '@angular/core';